-System Testing: System testing is directly associated with the System design phase.
+System testing is directly associated with the system design phase.
 System tests check the entire system functionality and the communication of the system under development with external systems.
-Most of the software and hardware compatibility issues can be uncovered during system test execution.
+Most of the software and hardware compatibility issues can be uncovered during this system test execution.

-Acceptance Testing: Acceptance testing is associated with the business requirement analysis phase and involves testing the product in user environment.
+Acceptance testing is associated with the business requirement analysis phase and involves testing the product in user environment.
 Acceptance tests uncover the compatibility issues with the other systems available in the user environment.
-It also discovers the non functional issues such as load and performance defects in the actual user environment.
+It also discovers the non-functional issues such as load and performance defects in the actual user environment.

-V- Model application is almost same as waterfall model, as both the models are of sequential type.
+V- Model application is almost the same as the waterfall model, as both the models are of sequential type.
 Requirements have to be very clear before the project starts, because it is usually expensive to go back and make changes.
-This model is used in the medical development field, as it is strictly disciplined domain.
-Following are the suitable scenarios to use V-Model:
+This model is used in the medical development field, as it is strictly a disciplined domain.

 Requirements are well defined, clearly documented and fixed.